What is Validity in Psychology, Research, and Statistics?

 While this is a low bar, it’s an important issue to consider.
 Never overlook the obvious.
 Ensure that you understand the nature of the instrument and how it assesses a construct.
 Look at the questions.
 After all, if a test can’t clear this fundamental requirement, the other types of validity are a moot point.
 However, when a measure satisfies face validity, understand it is an intuition or a hunch that it feels correct.
 It’s not a statistical assessment.
 If your instrument passes this low bar, you still have more validation work ahead of you.

-Content validity is similar to face validity in that you assess it qualitatively—but it’s a more rigorous form.
+Content validity is similar to face validity—but it’s a more rigorous form.
 The process often involves assessing individual questions on a test and asking experts whether each item appraises the characteristics that the instrument is designed to cover.
 This process compares the test against the researcher’s goals and the theoretical properties of the construct.
-Researchers systematically determine whether each question contributes and that no aspect is overlooked.
+Researchers systematically determine whether each question contributes, and that no aspect is overlooked.

 For example, if researchers are designing a survey to measure the attitudes and activities of thrill-seekers, they need to determine whether the questions sufficiently cover both of those aspects.